Search

 Article 28

-Recognizing the critical capabilities and capacities of youths and in addition to emphasizing the need for effective investments in them, the National Resistance Council for Salvation of Afghanistan is committed to advancing the role and status of the young generation and educated and specialized cadres in today’s management and executive affairs of the Council and after the victory.
-The council considers this as an essential step in the implementation of the spirit of this charter.
+Recognizing the critical capabilities and capacities of youths and in addition to emphasizing the need for effective investments in them, the SCNR is committed to advancing the role and status of the young generation and educated and specialized cadres in today’s management and executive affairs of the SCNR and after the victory.
+The SCNR considers this as an essential step in the implementation of the spirit of this charter.

 Article 29

-Respecting the linguistic and cultural diversity by observing the principle of justice and equality of values of ethnic groups and the reflection of those values in national documents and symbols such as the national anthem, national flag, symbols, medals, bank notes, national days and personalities.
+We believe that our people’s linguistic and cultural diversity must be respected by observing the principle of justice and equality of value among ethnic groups.
+Furthermore, we consider it of the utmost importance that those values be reflected in national documents and symbols such as the national anthem, national flag, emblems, medals, bank notes, national days and personalities.

 Article 30